cbmira01/Ollama-for-SQL-Server/Docs/JSON-LIBRARY.md

-# Ollama Completions for SQL Server - JSON for CLR 4
+# Ollama Completions for SQL Server - JSON Library

 This project integrates JSON functionality with SQL Server using CLR 4, enabling JSON-based operations and completions in SQL Server.
 Due to CLR 4's lack of support